NYCPlanning/ae-data-flow/documentation/design.md

    - Tool: pg.js, [pg/model-transform](../pg/model-transform/transform.ts)
    - Run from: Data flow runner
    - Run against: Flow database
+   - Description: Use pg node to run the [`sql` files](../pg/model-transform/capital-planning.sql) that transform the `source` columns into their respective `model` columns.
+Export the populated `model` tables to `.csv` files within the flow database docker container.
+Truncate any data that may already exist in the `model` tables before inserting the data again.

 9) Move the data from the model tables in the flow database to their corresponding target tables in the api database
    - Command: `db:pg:target:populate`